Russian

 to have his heart or some other thing hidden in a far away place.

-THE WATER SNAKE A
+WATER SNAKE

 unique Russian Fairy Tale about a girl which marries a water snake and